 Berkeley’s zoning for transportation choices

-Berkeley, CA already has the basic parking requirements, but it is now using its parking spaces code to make accommodations for transit, biking and car-share users in addition to private vehicle owners.
-Some of most interesting regulations include:
+Berkeley, CA already has the basic parking requirements, but it is now using its parking spaces code to make accommodations for transit, biking, and car-share users in addition to private vehicle owners.
+Some of the most interesting regulations include: